python/devguide/documentation/translating.rst

 - Create the GitHub repo (anywhere) with the right hierarchy (using the cookiecutter).
 - Gather people to help you translate.
 You can't do it alone.
-- You can use any tool to translate, as long as you can synchronize with git.
+- You can use any tool to translate, as long as you can synchronize with Git.
   Some use Transifex, and some use only GitHub.
 You can choose another way if you like; it's up to you.
 - Ensure we update this page to reflect your work and progress, either via a